Minerals and Waste Local Plan privacy statement

 If you are submitting supporting information, which you would like to be treated confidentially or is special category data, please let us know as soon as you can, ideally in advance of submitting your representation or correspondence .
 You can do this by contacting the MWLP Team.

 How long your personal information will be kept

-All information submitted within representations and petitions, including names, addresses, signatures and contact details, will be retained by the Council indefinitely, until such time that you advise us otherwise.
+All information submitted within a response to the Aggregate Assessment Survey and Annual Monitoring Review including names, addresses, signatures and contact details, will be retained by the council on a permanent basis.

 Who we share your personal information with

 All information (including personal data and special category data for which we have a legal basis to process) stored on our databases and in our case files may be shared with a contracted external provider who is carrying out planning or IT work on behalf of the planning authority.

 All information submitted in response to a MWLP consultation event will be shared in redacted form on our website and on our consultation database.
 We usually publish the full text of consultation responses you provide on our website.
 We will redact your address, signature and email address and any special category data from your comment however, you should be careful not to provide any personal data or special category data (previously called sensitive personal data) about yourself in these comments which is capable of identifying you or anyone else .
 If you do so, you must be aware that these may be seen by the public at large and may be shared as

 detailed in this privacy notice.

 All information submitted in response to a MWLP consultation (including personal data and special category data for which we have a legal basis to process) will be shared with the planning inspector appointed by the Secretary of State to conduct the minerals and waste plan examination, and during examination in public, will be subject to the current Planning Inspectorate privacy guidance.

 All information submitted in response to a Statement of Community Involvement consultation will be shared only in redacted form.